 Be sure to check that the plugin you want comes in a format compatible with your DAW.

-Plugin Bit Rate
+Plugin Bit Versions

 VST2 comes in 32 and 64-bit, while VST3 is only 64-bit.

-The plugin bit rate needs to match the bit rate of your DAW.
+The plugin bit needs to match the bit of your DAW.
 If you run a 32-bit DAW, you won’t be able to use 64-bit plugins (there are ways around this using a plugin wrapper).

 As mentioned above, different DAWs use different plugin formats.
 So it’s important you match the required format with any DAW you download.